-In accordance with Sections 903 and 904 of the state Education Law, each student shall have a physical exam given by the Medical Director or licensed health provider (including a physician, physician assistant or nurse practitioner) upon entrance to school and at grades kindergarten, first, third, fifth, seventh, ninth and eleventh.
-Findings are to be kept on record at the school on a form if needed (health certificate.)
-Health certificates are required to be submitted within 30 days of the start of the school year, that can be obtained from the school nurse.
-In addition, the school will request a dental health certificate according to the same schedule
+In accordance with Sections 903 and 904 of the state Education Law, each student shall have a physical exam given by the school doctor or licensed health provider (including a physician, physician assistant or nurse practitioner) upon entrance to school and at grades pre-kindergarten or kindergarten, two, four, seven and ten.
+Findings are to be kept on record at the school on forms that can be obtained from the school nurse.
+In addition, the school will request a dental health certificate according to the same schedule.
+(Continued)